Reading Time: 17 minutes

 Nearby City: Culver, OR

-Odell Lake : Klamath County
+Odell Lake: Klamath County

 Best time to visit: All year round

-Activities can be performed: Snowmobiling, cross-country skiing, snowshoeing, Hiking, Frisbee Golf, Lake Tours, Hay Rides, downhill skiing, Biking, snowboarding, nesting, horseback riding, fishing, and guided fishing.
+Activities: Snowmobiling, cross-country skiing, snowshoeing, Hiking, Frisbee Golf, Lake Tours, Hay Rides, downhill skiing, Biking, snowboarding, nesting, horseback riding, fishing, and guided fishing.

 Google Map Link: https://goo.gl/maps/6XkbYNw7bnhPgGyVA